svtk/AtomicKotlinCourse/Programming Basics/Hello, World!/Exercise 2/task.md

 ## Hello, World! (#2)

-Display the same phrase "Hello, Kotlin!" on the console, but "Kotlin" should appear on the next line.
+Display "Hello, Kotlin!" on the console, but with "Kotlin" appearing on the next line.
 You can display two separate strings to achieve that:

 ```
 Hello,